Experienced Employment Attorneys Serving the Philadelphia Area

 Unlike most kinds of cases, a plaintiff in an employment case must not only prove what happened, but why it happened.
 This means the employee that was discriminated against must relay to the court why the decision to fire them was made, and what the employer was thinking when they did.
 The best way to prove a violation of the law is to explain how the employer treated you differently than other similar employees who were not of the same race, sex, religion, age, or disability status.

-In addition to employment discrimination matters, Silver & Silver can also assist you if you believe you have been unfairly denied unemployment compensation after you have lost your job.
+In addition to employment discrimination matters, the experienced employment attorneys at Silver & Silver can also assist you if you believe you have been unfairly denied unemployment compensation after you have lost your job.

-If you believe that you have been fired or treated unfairly at work due to your race, age, sex, religion, pregnancy, sexual orientation, or disability, please call our Delaware County, Montgomery County, and Philadelphia, PA, employment attorneys today for a free consultation at 484-653-5804.
+If you believe that you have been fired or treated unfairly at work due to your race, age, sex, religion, pregnancy, sexual orientation, or disability, or you need to consult with a skilled workers’ comp lawyer in Delaware County or the surrounding areas around Philadelphia, PA, please call our employment attorneys today for a free consultation.